robertpulson/inject-challenge/README.md

 # What does it do?

-The inject method is performed on an Array and is passed either a block or a symbol.
+The inject method is called on an Array and is passed either a block or a symbol.
 It can also be passed an initial value.
 It uses the block or symbol on each element of the array and accumulates the value as it iterates.

 # Examples